ziotom78/HPixLib/doc/source/drawing.rst

 .. c:function:: hpix_color_palette_t * hpix_create_grayscale_color_palette(void)

-    Create a color palette that mimics the one used by the original Healpix library.
+    Create a color palette made by gray shades.
+(The color used for unseen pixels has a reddish tint, in order to make it distinguishable from the others.)

     When the palette is no longer used, the program must call :c:func:`hpix_free_color_palette`.

 .. c:function:: hpix_color_palette_t * hpix_create_healpix_color_palette(void)